whage/whage.github.io/_posts/2023-12-10-accidentally-deleting-a-prod-db.md

 _\*gulp\*_

 I went to Slack and wrote to my colleages: "I did something bad.
-I dumped the prod DB.
+I deleted the prod DB.
 Do we have backups?"
 I couldn't even say "I'm sorry" because it felt so useless and meaningless.
 My phone rang within a minute, and my colleague asked me in a quavering voice: "Are you serious?
 Oh **** that's a huge problem."
 The next 30 minutes were intense.